Healthy Homes Assessment Havelock North Central

 Insulation Havelock North Central

-A properly insulated home can reduce condensation and lower the chance of mould and dampness, as well as making it easier to the home to keep heat.
+A well-insulated property can reduce condensation, and decrease the risk of dampness and mould, as well as making much easier to allow the house to keep heat.

-The "R" signifies thermal resistance, and is a measure of how well insulation withstands heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
+The more R-value is higher, the higher the standard of insulation.

 Havelock North Central Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the inside of the building it is also about the outside.
-You must ensure there is somewhere to allow surface, rain and ground water to go, and also stop it from getting into the building.
-When it is about damp and water, it’s typically not apparent that it can cause a lot of trouble that can cause damage to your investment and affecting the tenant’s well-being.
+Keeping your rental property safe from the effects of moisture isn’t just a matter of what’s inside the building; you have to make sure there is somewhere for surface or ground water, and also stop it from getting inside.
+When it concerns damp and moisture it is frequently not apparent that it can cause a lot of trouble, causing damages to your investment and affecting the tenant’s health.

-In addition to a drainage system to prevent water ingress, if the rental is enclosed between the floor and ground, a ground water barrier must be constructed if it’s reasonably practicable to do so.
+In addition to the drainage system that will prevent moisture from entering, if your apartment has an enclosed gap between your floor and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to install it.

-The ground-moisture barrier generally an insulating sheet of polythene laid over the ground, in order to block any moisture in the ground from entering the home.
-It also helps to prevent moisture damage to the underfloor insulation.
+A ground moisture barrier is generally a polythene sheet laid over the ground, in order to block any moisture that is present in the ground from entering the structure.
+It also helps in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection